williamcioffi/williamcioffi.github.io/README.md

 	an R package containing a shiny app to display Argos Goniometer output in the field.
 - [parsegonio](https://github.com/williamcioffi/parsegonio)
 	an R function for parsing Argos Goniometer recieved mesages form Wildlife Computers satallite tags.
+- [horrible R mistakes](https://github.com/williamcioffi/horrible_r_mistakes) a collection of mistakes in R from which to learn.
+Contributions welcome!

 ### contact
 William R. Cioffi<br />